FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0141_cts_process.md

 > If a platform or SDK release causes an SDK roll failure or a failed canary
 > release due to backwards incompatible changes to Fuchsia PlaSA API or
 > behavior, the author of that breaking change is responsible for ensuring there
-> is documentation for the new behavior and a CTS test that covers the new
+> is documentation for the new behavior and a CTF test that covers the new
 > behavior.
-If it is not currently possible to write CTS tests for that surface
+If it is not currently possible to write CTF tests for that surface
 > area element, then the team that owns that PlaSA element must prioritize a
 > plan for developing them.